 Want to learn about web scraping and how it differs from web crawling?
-Read on for a quick explanation of how to think about the two concepts and how the Apify platform helps users scrape smarter and faster.
+Read on to understand web crawling vs. web scraping and how web scraping can create an API for any website.

 Web crawling, or data crawling, is what fuels search engines such as Bing, Yahoo, and of course Google.
 Search engines find and fetch web links from a list of seed URLs.
 From this initial starting point, the crawler will go through all the pages of a website, following links, finding new pages, and extracting content in a relatively indiscriminate manner.
 The content and data collected will be generic, because almost everything is vacuumed up.